Thursday, September 28, 2017

 Steponas Radauskas was born February 14, 1899, the tenth of the twelve children of Ignatijus Radauskas (ABT 1858-1913) and Agota Guokaitė Radauskienė (1861-1942, my great-grandfather Charles Guokas' sister) from the village Gikoniai in the Rozalimas parish.
 He married Bronislava Skačkauskaitė January 29, 1929, in Šeduva, in the Radviliskis district municipality in Lithuania.

-According to my cousin Osvaldas Guokas, Steponas Radauskas found a Russian grenade lost in the fields near the end of World War II.
+According to Osvaldas, Steponas Radauskas found a Russian grenade lost in the fields near the end of World War II.
 He tried to detonate it in the nearby river Daugyvenė.
 But something went wrong.
 People from the nearby village of Gikoniai heard an explosion and when they found Steponas, he was dead from very serious injuries in the belly area.

 Steponas, Brone, and Antanas are all buried in the Rozalimas cemetery.